PCI SSC Policies

 - Third parties to whom you or your agents authorize us to disclose your Personal Information in connection with products or services we provide to you.

-In the preceding 12 months, we have not sold any Personal Information.
+In the preceding 12 months, we have not sold or shared any Personal Information, other than with the Specified Third-Parties for the Business Purposes.

 Your Rights and Choices

-The CCPA provides users (California residents) with specific rights regarding their Personal Information.
-This section describes your CCPA rights and explains how to exercise those rights.
+The law provides users (California residents) with specific rights regarding their Personal Information.
+This section describes your CCPA and CPRA rights and explains how to exercise those rights.

 Access to Specific Information and Data Portability Rights

-You have the right to request that we disclose certain information to you about our collection and use of your Personal Information over the past 12 months.
+You have the right to request that we disclose certain information to you about our collection and use of your Personal Information.
 Once we receive and confirm your verifiable user request, we will disclose to you:

 - The categories of Personal Information we collected about you.